 Temporary construction effects would occur at grade crossing locations where permanent new grade separations are not being constructed but existing structures would be modified.
-Construction of modified undercrossings at these locations would require temporary long-term lane closures or roadway closures during construction of support segments and decking.
+Grade separation projects are distributed equally in both non-EJ and EJ communities along the alignment.
+Construction of modified crossings at these locations would require temporary long-term lane closures or roadway closures during construction of support segments and decking.
 Pier foundation, column, and pier cap construction may require long-term lane closures.
 Depending on the duration for these closure operations, delays would be experienced by drivers that traverse the construction area when partial lane capacity is provided.
-These effects would affect nonlow-income and/or nonminority populations as well as low-income and/or minority populations.
+These effects would affect nonlow-income and/or nonminority populations to a similar extent as low-income and/or minority populations because these roads are used by regional traffic which includes nonlowincome and/or nonminority populations and low-income and/or minority populations.
+Additionally, to the extent construction may temporarily impact traffic and circulation for any communities located on and nearest to impacted streets and intersections, these same areas will experience the most long-term traffic and circulation benefits as a result of the permanent grade separations, offsetting the temporary adverse effects.

-Most street closures and detours would occur within the city of Burbank.
+Additionally, most street closures and detours would occur within the city of Burbank.
+As described in Section 5.4.2, more than two-thirds of the area of Burbank captured by the EJ RSA is made up of non-low-income populations.
+Additionally, most of the block groups within the EJ RSA where a majority of street closures and detours would occur in Burbank do not have substantial minority or low-income populations.
 The temporary closure of Hollywood Way, Vanowen Street, Burbank Boulevard, Buena Vista Street, and Empire Avenue would require detours that would modify local traffic conditions within Burbank.
-During construction, the intersections listed below would exceed level of service (LOS) thresholds and impact thresholds within the city of Burbank.
-The following 20 intersections would also exceed impact thresholds as a result of project construction and would affect nonlow-income and/or nonminority populations as well as low-income and/or minority populations:
+During construction, the intersections listed below would exceed level-of-service (LOS) thresholds and impact thresholds within the city of Burbank.
+The following 20 intersections would also exceed impact thresholds as a result of project construction and would affect nonlow-income and/or nonminority populations as well as low-income and/or minority populations.: